dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 The index is the number associated with the use case so it can be referenced easily.
 The first index number in a new category should be 0.
 Each use case added should have an index that is one greater than the previous.
+If it has been determined that a use case cannot run in the automated tests, then the index number should be replaced with "#X" so that is it included in the list for reference but not run by the tests.

 name
 """"